Riverside Criminal Defense Lawyer

 White-Collar Crimes

 White-collar crime covers several offenses, mostly committed by office workers for financial gain.
 These crimes typically revolve around the accused using their position in a company to gain money that doesn’t belong to them.
 White-collar crimes are often felonies due to the financial gain the accused allegedly attained, and many of these cases end up as federal crimes since they cross state lines.
-Because white-collar crimes can happen in many different ways, you need a Riverside criminal defense attorney who knows all the different ways white-collar crime manifests itself.
-Let’s look at a few of the most common white-collar crimes.

 By far, fraud is the most common white-collar crime.
 Someone can commit fraud by providing false statements on financial papers or lying to someone about financial transactions.
 Fraud also manifests itself when an office employee withholds information they must legally disclose about a transaction.
 Fraud can be to benefit the individual or to help an organization or company.